GabiBrawl/Nibunkatsu/README.md

 - `PCB/` - EasyEDA PCB design files
 - `CAD/` - 3D models and CAD files (there's none yet, idk if there will be, this is not easy for me xD)
 - `assets/` - Build photos and documentation (mostly screenshots.
 Actual renders and image exports available in ../PCB/)

+## Bill of Materials
+A detailed bill of materials (BOM) can be found in the `bom.csv` file, listing all components required to build the keyboard.

 ## License